QNetITQ/WaveFox/README.md

 * "layout.css.color-mix.enabled" > "True"
 * "browser.tabs.tabMinWidth" > 94 (You can set more, but not less.
 Affects the length of tabs in overflow mode)
 7) Restart the browser

-# Notice
-Customize the view in a dedicated section "User preferences"